Tomhuel/TaoModManager/README.md

+> [!CAUTION]
-**DISCLAIMER: Strongly recommended only using private servers for modding.
+> Strongly recommended only using private servers for modding.
 Using these tools on official Genshin servers carries a high risk of being banned.
-I do not condone the use of these tools and programs on official servers, and take no responsibility for any consequences as a result if you do.**
+I do not condone the use of these tools and programs on official servers, and take no responsibility for any consequences as a result if you do.

 ## Installation